rcriz22/CPRG-312-A_Developer-Portfolio-Auth-System/README.md

     - Tokens are stored in HttpOnly cookies with Secure and SameSite=Strict flags. \
     - Refresh tokens allow seamless session renewal without re-authentication. \
 **Password Reset:** Users can request a reset link via email (using Gmail App Passwords and Nodemailer). \

+## ROLE-BASED
+**Roles Defined:** User, Admin \

+**Permissions:** \
+  - User: Can access general routes like profile, projects, and contact. \
+  - Admin: Has access to admin-only routes for managing users or content. \

+**Implementation:** \
+  - Roles are stored in the MongoDB user schema. \
+  - JWTs include the user’s role. \
+  - Middleware checks roles before granting access to protected routes.